Information for Teens

 North Jersey and South Jersey Teen Conference

-Held each spring, the North Jersey and South Jersey 4-H Teen Conference is an annual event which brings 4-H members in grades 8–13 together to practice leadership, citizenship and cooperation and is coordinated by the 4-H Youth Development Program as a youth-adult partnership with youth working directly with 4-H staff to plan and conduct the conference.
+The North Jersey 4‑H Teen Conference and the South Jersey 4‑H Teen Conference are both annual events that bring 4‑H members in grades 8–13 together to practice leadership, citizenship, and cooperation and are coordinated by the 4‑H Youth Development Program as a youth-adult partnership with youth working directly with 4‑H staff to plan and conduct the conferences.
 There is a cost to participate.

 Discover the Leader in You!
 Leadership Conference

 The Discover the Leader in You!
-Regional Leadership Conference for 4-H members in grades 6–8 will be held in March.
-While attending the conference, middle school youth will have fun, meet new friends, and develop leadership and personal development skills that they can utilize at home, in school, in their 4-H club, and in their community.
-There are two dates and locations for this conference:
+4‑H Leadership Conference is for 4‑H members in grades 6–8.
+While attending the conference, middle school youth will have fun, meet new friends, and develop leadership and personal development skills that they can utilize at home, in school, in their 4‑H club, and in their community.
+To accommodate 4‑H'ers throughout the state, the conference is held in both southern New Jersey and northern New Jersey on two separate dates each year in late winter.

 State 4‑H Camp Counselor in Training and Camp Volunteer